rizwanhatimali/InfraAndProcessAutomation/README.md

-# To Automate Infrastructure creation, intergration and deployment processes of Application development
+# To Automate Infrastructure creation, continuous intergration and deployment processes of Application development

 This repository contains the generic scripts designed to create pipelines to automate below application development activities: